PATIENT NOTICE OF PRIVACY PRACTICES

 D. Help with public health and safety issues.
 We can share health information about you for certain situations such as: preventing disease, helping with product recalls, reporting adverse reactions to medicines, reporting suspected abuse, neglect or domestic violence, preventing or reducing a threat to anyone’s health or safety.

 E. Research.
-We can use or share your information for health research but the Northwest Michigan Surgery Center does not engage in such research.
+We can use or share your information for health research but the Copper Ridge Surgery Center does not engage in such research.

 F. Comply with the law.
 We will share your information if state or federal laws require it, including the Department of Health and Human Services to see that we are complying with federal privacy law.

 G. Respond to organ and tissue donation requests.
 We can share health information about you with organ procurement organizations.

 H. Work with a medical examiner or funeral director.
 We can share information with these entities when an individual dies.